-6-5 Teacher and School Clinical Staff Evaluation Live Lesson Calibration and Coaching Observations
+6-8 Teacher Evaluation Live Lesson Calibration Observations

 One supervision and evaluation issue that is commonly found in school districts is the lack of consistent implementation of judgments across the district related to teacher performance.
-Some administrators hold the teachers or school clinicians they evaluate to standards that are below that which is required in other schools limiting the level of improvement in student achievement.
+Some administrators hold the teachers they evaluate to standards that are below that which is required in other schools limiting the level of improvement in student achievement.
 Some administrators hold teachers to unreasonably high standards creating an inordinate amount of stress and discontent among the faculty.
 Inconsistent application can lead to grievances and/or challenges to decisions to non-renew non-tenured teachers.